 If there is any overlap or conflict between this Account’s conditions and the General Conditions, the Account Conditions apply.
 In these conditions “we”, “our” and “us” means Bank of Scotland plc – Birmingham Midshires is a division of Bank of Scotland.

 This Account is a fixed rate savings account that is operated by post, and we treat this as being a non-payment account.
 We explain what a payment account is in condition 1 of the General Conditions.
-You will see from conditions 18 and 19 of the General Conditions that we may treat payment and non-payment accounts differently if we make any changes to your conditions or interest rate.
+You will see from condition 18 of the General Conditions that we may treat payment and non-payment accounts differently if we make any changes to your conditions or interest rate.

 1.1.To have an Account you must be 50 or over and a resident in the UK.

 2. OPENING YOUR ACCOUNT